MichalTorma/android-terminal-setup/README.md

 ## 📞 Support

-If you encounter any issues:
+If you encounter issues:
 1. Check the [troubleshooting section](#troubleshooting)
-2. Review the SSH logs: `tail -f /var/log/ssh.log`
+2. Review SSH logs: `tail -f /var/log/ssh.log`
 3. Open an issue on GitHub with detailed information

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).

 ---